How to Prep Your Body for a Photo Shoot

 I arrived at the shoot about 15 minutes early, and the photographer was about 15 minutes late.
 Obviously, this led to had a mini-freak out and I spent at least 5 minutes internally arguing with myself about whether I’d been stood up.

 While he got set up, I pumped by doing fast paced pull-ups, dips, and light-weight incline benches.

 The shoot itself was pretty good.
 The club we shot at was gorgeous (H-Club in Jersey City) and the staff was great.
 People didn’t seem too put off by me walking around half naked most of the day.

-To be honest, this is really unsurprising.
-I did not know this at the time, but living in the City has enlightened me.
-A lot of the higher-end clubs in both NY and NJ actually love when these magazines come and shoot at their locations, a it gives them some free publicity.
+To be honest, this is not at all surprising: a lot of the higher-end clubs in both NY and NJ actually love it when these magazines come and shoot at their locations, as it gives them some free publicity.

 For pick-ups we did some Swiss ball, some abs, and then some random “shredded guy leaning on equipment” stuff.

 For an example of a pick-up shot, we can jump over this little snippet from my Instagram account.

 One time, a supplement company used a photo of me without permission.
 Rather than seek legal recourse, I decided to just giggle about it.
 Mainly because the picture doesn’t imply “Dark Rage” but rather “General Bewilderment.”
 I sometimes wonder how it converted for them.
 One assume very, very badly. #tbt

 As mentioned in the picture’s caption, this was a pick up shot randomly taken during a shoot, that was later sold to a supplement company and published in a magazine, promoting some supplement I’d never used.
 Technically, it’s not required that my permission be granted for that (the photographer owns the image), but it’s customary to do so.